openlawteam/tribute-contracts/subgraph/README.md

 GRAPH_ACCESS_TOKEN=...
 ```

-Then from the root directory, simply run the following command to deploy the subgraphs:
+Then from the `subgraph` directory, simply run the following command to deploy the subgraphs:

 ```
 npx ts-node subgraph-deployer.ts